 1. All open positions are on bulletin boards or online

 Even in the digital age, this is not so.
 Only 15-20 percent of open positions are posted on the Internet.
 The vast majority of vacancies are part of the “hidden” or “closed”.
 And the higher the position and salary, the less likely that this position will be announced at all.

 2. The more online resources with vacancies you subscribe to, the better

-You might think that this will lead to several offers.
-But you should not limit yourself only to this method - especially since only five percent of candidates receive interviews in this way.
-A job search on the Internet should not be considered as having a higher success rate than looking for job postings in newspapers or magazines.
+You might think that this will result in multiple offers.
+But you shouldn't limit yourself to just this method - especially since only five percent of candidates receive interviews this way.
+Internet job searches should not be viewed as having higher success rates than recourse to job search advertisements in newspapers or magazines.

 3. Cover letter is not so important

 The cover letter tells the employer what kind of job you are looking for and how suitable you are for this position.
 The cover letter needs to be adapted to every job you apply for.
 The only exception to this rule is if the job announcement specifically states that they do not want to receive a cover letter.

 In short: your resume should be short, sweet, and specific.
 No need to tell a story with a long development of your career.
 Potential employers spend less than a minute looking at a resume, so the key is to identify key components as quickly and clearly as possible.

 On the subject: 10 US Highest Salary Companies